Make-Magazine/makerfaire/wp-content/plugins/gravityview-datatables/readme.txt

 == Changelog ==

+= 2.6 on December 21, 2021 =

+* Added: Auto-Update setting!
+DataTables will automatically refresh with new entries as they're added.
+[Learn more about the new Auto-Update feature!](https://docs.gravityview.co/article/821-enable-auto-update-datatables-setting)
+    - You control how frequently the data refreshes.
+By default, it's every 5 minutes.

 = 2.5.1 on November 4, 2021 =

 * Fixed: DataTables scripts would not load when manually outputting the contents of the `[gravityview]` shortcode.
 Requires GravityView 2.13.4 or newer.